MercierCorentin/vscode-lustre/README.md

 ## Issues

-For issues you can either create a Github issue or send an email to the maintainer (corentin.mercier(at)irsn.fr).
+For issues you can either create a Github issue or send an email to the maintainer (corentin.mercier(at)webanimus.com).

 ## Snippets
 | Prefix | Snippet |